April 30, 2019 319

 This means that no organization can remain in business for a long time without feedback from its environment.
 So, a business organization cannot afford to be closed in the long run, since this will lead ultimately to the state of death.

-The open system maintains itself in a steady state or state of equilibrium and is self-regulating.
+The open system maintains itself in a steady-state or state of equilibrium and is self-regulating.
 A system is open when it interacts with its environment, and the longevity of its life depends to a great extent on the maintenance of its sub-systems, thereby avoiding entropy – a death state.
 A business organization, from the definition we gave earlier, utilizes its inputs to produce outputs.
 These outputs are sold to consumers with the intention of making profits.
 At the same time, the organization is regulated by laws.
 In order to make profits and stay in business, the organization must interact with place.
-Frequently, the business concern carries out surveys to determine the competitiveness of its products among products of other business.
+Frequently, the business concern carries out surveys to determine the competitiveness of its products among products of other businesses.
 In order to retain business, the feedback or results from surveys must be utilized to improve its product quality and satisfy the needs of customers.

 The organization’s products are also affected by government policies or regulations.
 For example, the federal government or one of the state governments in the federation may require manufacturers of automobiles to follow prescribed laws on emission control and safety devices.
 If the organization must engage in business in the state, it must adhere to these regulations.
 The same standards could affect foreign exporters of automobiles.